gengyu89/gengyu89.github.io/_posts/2020-10-15-gmt-study-notes.markdown

 Cleaning temporary files...
 OK Initializing parameters...
 OK
 ```
-The "OK" is in green font.
+The `status 0` statements print "OK" texts in green, showing the completion of each code section.

 `grdcontour` vs. `pscontour`